Aldori15/azerothcore-starting-zone-selector/README.md

 - First, your server and client need to have AIO And Eluna set up or the scripts will not work:  https://github.com/Rochet2/AIO
 - Run "ZoneSelectorNPCs.sql" on your `acore_world` database.
 - Copy both the "zone_selector.lua" and "zone_selector_ui.lua" files into the lua_scripts folder on your server.
 These can be within a subfolder inside of the lua_scripts folder as long as they are within the same folder together.
-- Copy the "Patch-5.mpq" file into your client's data folder.
+- Copy the "Patch-5.mpq" file into your client's data folder, or move the patch file contents to another patch of your choice.